morkonrad/CoopCL/README.md

 What is this ?
 --------------
 It's header only library that supports collaborative CPU-GPU workload processing.
+It enables parallel and asynchronous tasks execution described by the task graph.

 **Features:**
-1. Task graph API
+1. Task graph API+Runtime
 2. Parallel+asynchronous tasks/kernels execution on CPU+GPU
 3. Variable workload splitting, partial offload to GPU
 4. Support for dCPUs+dGPUs and APUs